Varieties via their L-functions: A sketch of the method

 \section{A sketch of the method}

-We briefly describe the methods used to prove Theorem~\ref{thm:1}.
+We briefly describe the methods used to prove Conclusion~\ref{conc:1}.
 The details comprise the rest of the paper.

-For a given level $N$ and sign of the functional equation~$\varepsilon$, we wish to determine whether there is an \Lfunction\ which satisfies a functional equation with those parameters as well as the other conditions described in Section~\ref{sec:axioms}.
+For a given conductor $N$ and sign of the functional equation~$\varepsilon$, we wish to determine whether there is an \Lfunction\ which satisfies a functional equation with those parameters as well as the other conditions described in Section~\ref{sec:axioms}.
 At this point, the only information we don't know about the \Lfunctions\ are the Dirichlet coefficients.

 We treat the Dirichlet coefficients as unknowns, and form a system of equations involving those coefficients.
-The equations arise by evaluating the \Lfunction\ in several ways using the approximate functional equation.
-The approximate functional equation is described in Section~\ref{sec:appfe}; the method used to form equations is given in Section~\ref{sec:makeeqns}.
+The equations arise by evaluating the \Lfunction\ in several ways using the approximate functional equation, described in Section~\ref{sec:appfe}.
+The method used to form equations is given in Section~\ref{sec:makeeqns}.

+The idea of using the approximate functional equation to generate equations with the Dirichlet coefficients as unknowns has appeared previously.
+Booker~\cite{Book} used this to find missing coefficients when several other coefficients were already known, and Bian~\cite{Bian} used the functional equation for twists to generate a large system of linear equations, from which all the coefficients could be calculated.

 Initially the equations are linear in the Dirichlet coefficients.
 We construct a nonlinear system by using the fact that the coefficients are multiplicative and satisfy a recursion for the prime powers arising from the shape of the local factors in the Euler product.
 It is possible to directly solve the nonlinear system, as we did in our previous work on Maass form \Lfunctions~\cite{FKL}.
-However, in the case at hand, we can exploit the fact that the arithmetically normalized coefficients are rational integers.
-This implies that there are only finitely many choices for the local factor at each $p$.
-Using the bound on the roots of the local factors, one can explicitly search for all examples, and in Table~\ref{table:numlocalfactors} we show the number of possibilities for small~$p$.
+However, in the case at hand, we can exploit the fact that the arithmetically normalized coefficients are rational integers, which implies that there are only finitely many choices for the local factor at each~$p$.

+We compiled a complete list of possible local factors for each small prime.
+This involved using the bound on the roots to obtain bounds on the coefficients, looping over all polynomials with integer coefficients in the given range, and then checking which had roots with the appropriate absolute value.
+In Table~\ref{table:numlocalfactors} we show the number of possibilities for small~$p$.

-It is interesting to note that in our approach, the ``bad'' primes pose no extra difficulty.
+It is noteworthy that in our approach, the ``bad'' primes pose no extra difficulty.
 In fact, it is easier for our method to handle the bad primes because, as shown in Table~\ref{table:numlocalfactors}, there are fewer possibilities to consider.